 Bamboo twine: I’m not 100% sure that the twine is made of bamboo.
 If you go to the wet market and ask for bak chang string, the shop owner will know what you are talking about.

 Preparing the leaves: The leaves are soaked in boiling water overnight.
 I have a double sink in my kitchen so I will use the smaller sink to soak the leaves.
 First I scrub, clean and sanitise (with alcohol and boiling water) the sink and the sink stopper.
 The leaves and twine are rinsed (in the bigger sink) then transfer to the small sink.
 Boiling water is added until they are fully submerged.
 I place a large glass bowl of water on the leaves to keep them submerged.
+After an hour, separate the slightly softened leaves so they don’t stick to each other.
+Keep them fully submerged overnight.
 The next day, I trim off the ends when the leaves are soft.

 Keep the leaves moist: After trimming, I shake off the excess water then transfer them into a container for wrapping.
 Keep the leaves moist.
 If they dry out, the leaves may crack while wrapping.
 If they are dry, simply rehydrate them in water before using.